vsudbrack/vsudbrack.github.io/_posts/2020-09-15-tips_for_alias.md

 categories: page update
 ---

+Trying to be more productive and to have an easier experience with Ubuntu?
+So, I guess you'll enjoy the *alias* command as much as I do!
+Check here **what they are**, **how they work** and a **few suggested aliases** to have on your computer.

-## What are Alias?
+## What is an Alias?
 **Alias** is shell command to create nicknames to abbreviate longer commands during a section on your Ubuntu terminal (and here I'm using *Ubuntu 18*, but most commands are simple enough to run in any other version).
-But because we know that our terminals always run the file *~/.bashrc* of your home folder in the begging of every new session, you can write *aliases* on this file and have them forever!
+But because we know that our terminals always run the file *~/.bashrc* of your home folder in the begging of every new session, you can write *aliases* on this file and have them forever! ~~(or until you use someone else's computer and feel totally lost)~~

 During any session, you can enter the command line
 ```